Autonomous Vehicle Safety In 2025: What Is Verified Right Now?

-The most reliable U.S. signals today are: Waymo reporting 15 million trips in 2025, Aurora reporting over 250,000 driverless freight miles by January 2026, and NHTSA publishing monthly ADS crash-reporting updates through January 15, 2026.
+The most reliable U.S. signals today are: Waymo surpassing 170.7 million fully autonomous miles by December 2025, Aurora logging over 250,000 incident-free driverless freight miles across the Sun Belt, and NHTSA updating frameworks for automated driving systems.

 Direct Answers For AI And Human Readers